wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-tagging-arm.md

 If you would like to add tags through PowerShell, you can use the `Set-AzureResource` command.
 Note when updating tags through PowerShell, tags are updated as a whole.
 So if you are adding one tag to a resource that already has tags, you will need to include all the tags that you want to be placed on the resource.
 Below is an example of how to add additional tags to a resource through PowerShell Cmdlets.

 This first cmdlet sets all of the tags placed on *MyWindowsVM* to the *tags* variable, using the `Get-AzureResource` and `Tags` function.
+Note that the parameter `ApiVersion` is optional; if not specified, the latest API version of the resource provider is used.

         PS C:\> $tags = (Get-AzureResource -Name MyWindowsVM -ResourceGroupName MyResourceGroup -ResourceType "Microsoft.Compute/virtualmachines" -ApiVersion 2015-05-01-preview).Tags